theborakompanioni/azure-docs.de-de/articles/marketplace-publishing/marketplace-publishing-solution-template-test-in-staging.md

 <properties
-   pageTitle="Testen Ihres Angebots einer Lösungsvorlage für Marketplace | Microsoft Azure" description="Grundlegendes zum Testen Ihres Angebots einer Lösungsvorlage für Azure Marketplace." services="marketplace-publishing" documentationCenter="" authors="HannibalSII"
+   pageTitle="Testing your solution template offer for the Marketplace | Microsoft Azure" description="Understand how to test your solution template offer for the Azure Marketplace." services="marketplace-publishing" documentationCenter="" authors="HannibalSII"